You are here

 Our provider collaboration reviews (PCRs) look at how health and social care providers are working together in local areas.
 They aim to help providers learn from each other's experience of responding to coronavirus (COVID-19).

-Our first PCRs will focus on 11 areas.
-These areas are all Integrated Care Systems (ICS) or Sustainability and Transformation Partnerships (STP).
+Our ambition is to look at provider collaboration across all Integrated Care Systems (ICS) or Sustainability and Transformation Partnerships (STP).

 Why we're carrying out these reviews